nadineamin/nadineamin/README.md

 - 👋 Hi, I’m @nadineamin
 - 👀 I’m interested in learning anything related to coding, data science and mathematics
-- 🌱 I’m currently learning new tools that will sharpen my coding and data analysis skills
+- 🌱 I’m currently working on learning new tools that will sharpen my coding and data analysis skills
 - 💞️ I’m looking to collaborate with other people in the industry to work on interesting projects
 - 📫 How to reach me: nadineamin@aucegypt.edu or https://www.linkedin.com/in/nadineamin/
 - ✨ Fun facts about me: I love going on new adventures, I play the piano and I am obsessed with animals